News

 What is Yom Kippur?

-Imagine taking 365 days of self-reflection, and compressing it into one, single day.
+Imagine taking 365 days of self-reflection, and compressing them into one, single day.
 That, in essence, is Yom Kippur.
-Yom Kippur occurs on the tenth day of the Jewish month of Tishrei (pronounced: ˈtiSHrē; Hebrew translation: ‘the beginning month’), and the culmination of the Ten Days of Repentance—the time between Rosh Hashanah and Yom Kippur that focuses on internal reflection, repairing relationships, and setting intentions for the new year.
+Yom Kippur occurs on the tenth day of the Jewish month of Tishrei (pronounced: ˈtiSHrē; Hebrew translation: the beginning month), and the culmination of the Ten Days of Repentance — the time between Rosh Hashanah and Yom Kippur that focuses on internal reflection, repairing relationships, and setting intentions for the new year.

-Jewish tradition teaches us a few key things about Yom Kippur:
+Jewish tradition teaches us the following about the holiday:

-Over the last two thousand years, Yom Kippur practices have commonly centered around communal prayer.
-Here are some other traditional ways that Jews around the world celebrate Yom Kippur:
+Over the last two thousand years, Yom Kippur practices have commonly centered around communal prayer throughout the 25 hours of the holy day.
+Here are some other ways that Jews around the world celebrate Yom Kippur: